ckswilliams/modOpenREM/docs/charts.rst

 Each histogram data point includes a text link that appears when the mouse pointer moves over it.
-Clicking on this link will filter the displayed studies, showing only the studies that correspond to what is contained in that histogram point.
-This doesn't work perfectly, as the category filtering isn't exact.
-For example, the histogram data point may be for requests called "CT chest" with a DLP between 100 and 150 mGy.cm.
-Clicking on this point's link will show you all studies you expect, but it will also include any request for "CT chest with contrast" that have a DLP between 100 and 150 mGy.cm, together with any other studies who's requests begin with "CT chest" and match the DLP criteria.
+Clicking on this link will filter the displayed studies, showing those that correspond to what is contained in the histogram bin.

 Clicking on a legend entry toggles the visibility of the corresponding series.